0xyanc/is-case-study/README.md

 ## Code Design
 * Strategy Pattern to allow adding new city with different data format easily.
 This is implemented through the map of ParkingSpotService in ParkingSpotController
-* ParisParkingSpotServiceImpl was added with mocked data to show this.

 ### Tests
 * Postman collection is used for a scripted set of API requests